Pharmacy PGY2 Residency Program: Infectious Diseases

 - Curriculum vitae

 The mission of the Department of Pharmaceutical Services has always been to advance pharmacy practice while supporting all of the goals of the health system.Pharmaceutical Care Services

-- Abington Hospital inpatient pharmacists deliver care in a hybrid staffing model, 24 hours/7 days per week.
+- Abington Hospital’s (AH) inpatient pharmacists deliver care in a hybrid staffing model, 24 hours/7 days per week.
 Pharmacists have centralized and decentralized roles and responsibilities.

 - AH utilizes technicians, students and automation to provide exceptional drug distribution services.
-Automated systems include AcuDose machines, with a drug storage carousel, medication bar coding system, fully interfaced inpatient CPOE, and e-prescribing for our clinic and discharged patients.
+Automated systems include AcuDose machines, with a drug storage carousel, medication bar coding system, fully interfaced inpatient CPOE, and e-prescribing for all patients.

-- AH pharmacy supports the hospital through multiple specialty satellites including Oncology, Critical Care and an OR satellite.
+- The AH Pharmacy supports the hospital through multiple specialty satellite locations including Oncology and Critical Care.

-- The campus also has an outpatient pharmacy open to employees and patients.
+- AH also has an outpatient pharmacy open to employees, patients and the public.

-- All pharmacists work collaboratively with nurses, physicians and the IT department to develop easy-to-use, evidence-based treatment protocols and order sets.
+- All pharmacists work collaboratively with nurses, physicians and the Health Information Systems (HIS) department to develop easy-to-use, evidence-based treatment protocols and order sets.

-- Clinical drug information services are provided 24/7 via staff pharmacists, pharmacy residents and clinical pharmacists.
+- Clinical drug information services are provided 24/7 via staff pharmacists, pharmacy residents and pharmacy care pharmacists.